5 Questions Ahead Of The Pence-Harris Vice Presidential Debate

 2. How does Pence counter a Harris punch?

-Harris has shown an ability to go viral and speak in soundbites whether at high-profile hearings or some of the Democratic primary debates.
+Harris has shown an ability to go viral and speak in soundbites, whether at high-profile hearings or some of the Democratic primary debates.
 She will aim to put Pence on his heels, and he's not dealing with the more staid Sen. Tim Kaine of Virginia, Hillary Clinton's vice presidential pick, who went up against Pence in 2016.

 Harris can be a strong debater and will certainly look for ways to bring the hammer down on Pence and make him defend unpopular Trump policies, positions and statements.
 How and whether Pence can counter could determine who wins the debate.